Protecting people and the environment from the harmful effects of radiation

 Dr John Loy retires as CEO of ARPANSA and is replaced by interim Acting CEO Mr Peter Burns, a senior health physicist and Branch Director, Environmental and Radiation Health Branch, ARPANSA.

 ARPANSA installs an Elekta Synergy Platform medical radiotherapy treatment linac to develop absorbed dose standards at megavoltage energies and to provide direct calibration of reference ionisation chamber dosemeters.

 18 December 2009

-ARPANSA CEO and senior scientists attend the formal handback ceremony of Maralinga lands to Traditional Owners, the Maralinga Tjarutja.
+ARPANSA CEO and senior scientists attend formal handback ceremony of Maralinga lands to Traditional Owners, the Maralinga Tjarutja.

 1 July 2010

 The Australian National Radiation Dose Register is established to collect, store, manage and disseminate records of radiation doses received by uranium miners in the course of their employment in a centralised database.
 The Dose Register is a system for uranium mining workers to be able to request their individual dose history record.